Noise Complaints and Information Service (NCIS)

 Aircraft will be permitted to depart off Runway 16 Left and land on Runway 34 Right during these times.

-Due to required works at the airport both runways will be closed at different times between 20 to 30 January 2026.
+Due to works at the airport the runways will be closed as advised below:

 How to contact us